 On a follow up study in 2012 the researchers conducted a 3 month study with 120 gout patients who suffered from reoccurring gout flares.
 The gout patients were separated in 3 different groups.
 The first group was given lactose powder, the second group was given skim milk powder and the third group was given skim milk powder enriched with glycomacropeptide and G600 milk fat extract.

 A 2004 study published in the New England Journal of Medicine also concluded that dairy increases the excretion of uric acid and decreases the development of gout.
 Foods included milk, cheeses and yogurt.
 A 1991 study which studied milk and soy consumption also found that uric acid levels decreased as quickly as after 3 hours of consuming milk!
 Ain’t that something?
 Unfortunately, for soy milk lovers, it did not have the same effect and soy actually increases uric acid levels but only slightly.

-Finally, drinking 4 cups of milk a day can decrease gout risk by up to 40%!
+Finally, drinking 4 cups of milk a day may decrease gout risk by up to 40%!
 Try and drink one glass of milk daily.
 In a study of about 15,000 Americans who drank a glass of milk daily for a minimum of 6 years had a significant improvement of their uric acid level of about 25 mg/dl lower on average!
 In the same study, folks who ate all kinds of cheese also experienced lower uric acid levels.
 Also note yogurts with live cultures in them like probiotics are also good for your gut bacteria where up to 1/3 of uric acid is dissolved.
 Whatever the case, rest assured that dairy products should be part of a gout diet.

 Posted by Spiro Koulouris